43081j/43081j.github.io/_posts/2026-08-16-humanity-in-open-source.md

 Many high profile maintainers I am friends with have experienced burnout at some point in the last couple of years.
 Some have left open source entirely, and some have left the tech industry entirely.
 This is a huge loss for the open source world.

-## It's not all bad!

-This is a pretty dire post so far, but only because I've focused on the bad things.
-There's a lot of good happening in open source, and I'm loving it like I always have.
-Everything is excellent, it'll just be more excellent if we can solve some of the problems I mentioned above.

 ## What can we do about it?

+This is a pretty dire post so far, but not all is bad.
+A lot of great things are happening in open source, and there is plenty we can do to make it better for all of us.

 ### Maintainers: Use tooling to filter out agentic spam

 There are a few tools out there, but I particularly like [AgentScan](https://github.com/MatteoGabriele/agentscan) right now.
 As a maintainer, this gives you an easy way to detect end-to-end agentic contributions that are most likely spam or low quality.
 You can then triage these contributions accordingly, and focus your time on the human contributions that are more likely to be high quality.

 Similarly, GitHub now offers a way to limit the maximum number of open pull requests per user.
 In high volume projects, this can be a good way to prevent mass agentic contributions from things like agentic bounty programs.

+### Maintainers: Define an AI policy in `CONTRIBUTING.md`

+Even if an agent isn't going to read this, it is a good idea to specify in your contribution guidelines what your policy is regarding AI contributions.

+Each project is different, you may want to ban AI contributions entirely, or you may want to allow them with some restrictions.
+Either way, it is a good idea to make this clear in your contribution guidelines.

 ### Communities are still forming, join them!